JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _OUR OVERSEAS CONNECTION_

-_In ***June 1982*** a short report appeared on a visit by Lynne Kulieke, acting on behalf of the Executive Committee of URANTLA Brotherhood, to an isolated group in Seville, Spain, in the previous year.
+_In ***June 1982*** a short report appeared on a visit by Lynne Kulieke, acting on behalf of the Executive Committee of URANTIA Brotherhood, to an isolated group in Seville, Spain, in the previous year.
 The group relied on a multilingual member to translate from the French edition into Spanish.
-Lynne, who speaks Spanish fluently took back a tape to the U.S. on which four of the Spanish readers spoke and expressed their deep sense of isolation, their great desire for contact with other URANTLA Book readers, and their need for a translation into their own language.
+Lynne, who speaks Spanish fluently took back a tape to the U.S. on which four of the Spanish readers spoke and expressed their deep sense of isolation, their great desire for contact with other URANTIA Book readers, and their need for a translation into their own language.
 As we now know, the Spanish translation is now nearing its completion._

-_In ***March 1983*** an invitation from URANTLA BOOK Study Groups in Santa Barbara, California, appeared on the back page.
+_In ***March 1983*** an invitation from URANTIA BOOK Study Groups in Santa Barbara, California, appeared on the back page.
 This group is now better known as C.U.B.S._

 _They were planning a weekend celebration for Michael's birthday on August 19-21, 1983._

-_The theme was “The Art Of Living — Applying _The URANTLA Book_ Teachings in our Daily Lives”._
+_The theme was “The Art Of Living — Applying _The URANTIA Book_ Teachings in our Daily Lives”._

 _It is interesting that this group, who have ben quite a bit in the news of late, were the first international organization to reach out to us internationally._

 _In ***June 1983*** a little news item appeared that a book student in Phoenix, Arizona, had compiled a list of study group meetings across the U.S. Over 50 groups had responded with details of meeting times and telephone numbers for contacting.
 At that stage only nine states were represented with the majority of meetings taking place_in Arizona, California, Colorado and Texas.
-It was expected that at some time in the future the Domestic Extension Committee of the URANTLA Brotherhood would publish a more complete guide._
+It was expected that at some time in the future the Domestic Extension Committee of the URANTIA Brotherhood would publish a more complete guide._

 _We received our first contact from Montreal, Canada in ***August 1983***.
 Roxane and Leopold Proulx told of their study group which had been meeting for about five years each Wednesday evening in their home.
 In addition they met on every third Sunday with friends in La Plaine, about twenty miles from Montreal.
 They promised to send their newsletter, “Réflèctivité” in the future._